Bruce Willis: 2010s

 Willis teamed up with 50 Cent in a film directed by David Barrett called Fire with Fire, starring opposite Josh Duhamel and Rosario Dawson, about a fireman who must save the love of his life.
 Willis also joined Vince Vaughn and Catherine Zeta-Jones in Lay the Favorite, directed by Stephen Frears, about a Las Vegas cocktail waitress who becomes an elite professional gambler.
 The two films were distributed by Lionsgate Entertainment.

 Willis reprised his most famous role, John McClane, for a fifth time, starring in A Good Day to Die Hard, which was released on February 14, 2013.
 In an interview, Willis said, "I have a warm spot in my heart for Die Hard..... it's just the sheer novelty of being able to play the same character over 25 years and still be asked back is fun.
 It's much more challenging to have to do a film again and try to compete with myself, which is what I do in Die Hard.
 I try to improve my work every time."
+That same year, Willis reprised his role as Frank Moses in Red 2.

 On October 12, 2013, Willis hosted Saturday Night Live with Katy Perry as a musical guest.
 In 2015, Willis made his Broadway debut in William Goldman's adaptation of Stephen King's novel Misery opposite Laurie Metcalf at the Broadhurst Theatre.
 His performance was generally panned by critics, who called it "vacant" and "inert".
 Willis was the subject of a roast by Comedy Central in a program broadcast on July 29, 2018.
 Willis played himself in a cameo in the 2019 film The Lego Movie 2: The Second Part.